LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 Goal Rate by Predicted Percentile

-When shots were categorized by predicted probability percentile, the combined model of using both distance and angles showed the clearest monotonic relationship between model confidence and actual goal frequency.
+When shots were categorized by predicted probability percentile, the combined model of using both distance and angles showed the clearest monotonic relationship between model predictive probability and actual goal frequency.
 The distance-only curve generally followed a similar trend, while the angle-only model remained largely flat.
 This suggested that considering angle individually is less discriminative but can refine predictions if we use it in conjuction with distance.

 Cumulative Goal Proportion